TimothyJones/trecresults/README.md

     import "github.com/TimothyJones/trecresults"

-Package trecresults provides helper functions for reading and writing trec results files suitable for using with treceval
+Package trecresults provides helper functions for reading and writing trec results files suitable for using with treceval.

+It has three main concepts:

+ResultFile: Contains a map of results for all topics contained in this results file

+ResultList: A slice containing the results for this topic

+Result: The data that describes a single entry in a result list